Contents

 DataOps is a process-oriented practice that ensures, maintains, and improves data quality.
 It is an essential tool when working with big data because it generally contains many inconsistencies and errors, along with vital information.

-DataOps includes various approaches, such as data engineering, quality, security, and integration.
+DataOps includes various approaches, such as data engineering services, quality, security, and integration.
 Along with these approaches, DataOps leverages principles and tools that allow data engineers and teams to curate and process consistent, well-balanced, and high-quality data for downstream tasks like analytics and ML development.
 The goal is to automate the data life cycle.

 It plays a crucial role in upholding the integrity, quality, and security of the data that acts as fuel for data-driven ML models.
 This ensures cleaner, high-quality data for model training.